xealits/TopTaus/Readme.txt

 - move to txt file the cout of the fakes computation in TauFakesHelper.cc (latex table and everything)
 - reweight MC distros con q/g fraction evaluated from MC
 - From my 2013-04-22 presentation at TauPOG: recalculate fakes feeding the wmu sample the qcd mva and vice versa, try training with more kinematical variables
-- patch squared plots
 - move all 234.s in the code (TauDileptonTableBuilder in particular) to the value from SampleProcessor (or move the xsecs to CommonDefinitions, better)
-- apply method to jerunc
+- tdrStyle in kNN plots
 - vstrings in physicsAnalysisParSets_cfg.py for pileup syst
 - move path of plots output directory to command line or cfg file.
 - split JEC uncertainty sources into the 16 components.